-Although the mean ice mass fraction exceeds 0.9 after $t = 50$ min, the ice integral radius has exceeded the theoretical threshold suggested by Korolev and Mazin (2003) after $t = 40$ min (Fig. 4h), when the mean supersaturation with respect to liquid is already below zero (Fig. 4c), and the rate of increase in temperature has already accelerated (Fig. 2a).
-During $t = 45\text{--}50$ min, the ice mass fraction ranges from 0.36 to 0.80 with a mean value of 0.61, lower than the suggested threshold of 0.9.
+Although the mean ice mass fraction exceeds 0.9 after $t = 50$ min, the ice integral radius has exceeded the theoretical threshold suggested by Korolev and Mazin (2003) after $t = 40$ min (Fig. 4h), when the mean supersaturation with respect to liquid is already below zero (Fig. 4c) and when the rate of increase in temperature has already accelerated (Fig. 2a).
+During $t = 45$ -50 min, the ice mass fraction ranges from 0.36 to 0.80 with a mean value of 0.61, lower than the suggested threshold of 0.9.
 Regarding this, one may reconsider the threshold of ice mass fraction to define glaciation.

 Unlike the laboratory-measured PSDs where distinguishing small-sized droplets and ice is challenging, LES allows us to examine the PSDs of droplets and ice separately.
-When ice is injected, the peak in total PSD (red curve in Fig. 5a-b) that corresponds to the mode peak in the droplet size distribution (Fig. 5c) disappears, and another peak emerges (blue curve in Fig. 5a-b) which corresponds to the ice mode (5d).
-This ice mode peak shifts to the left as the ice injection rate increases.
-Owing to the numerical diffusion of the bin microphysics scheme that artificially broadens the PSDs, the total PSDs do not display two distinct peaks simultaneously as observed by Desai et al. (2019).
-However, the separate PSDs in LES reveal the decrease of droplet size with the increase in ice (cf. Fig. 5c, d), qualitatively agreeing with the observation by Desai et al. (2019).
+When ice is injected, the peak in total PSD (red curve in Fig. 5a-b) that corresponds to the mode peak in the droplet size distribution (Fig. 5c) disappears, and another peak emerges (blue curve in Fig. 5a-b) which corresponds to the ice mode (Fig. 5d).
+This ice mode peak shifts to the left as the ice injec-